AdobeDocs/workfront.en/help/classic/manage-work/projects/project-finances/calculate-bcwp.md

    |---|---|
    | Cost-Based |Workfront calculates the BCWP using the Planned Cost of the tasks. |

-1. Click Save.
+1. Click **Save**.
 The BCWP of the tasks on the project is calculated using hours or costs.

 ## Calculate BCWP